When Certainty Trumps Curiosity. And Science Fails.

-Now of course, this study is a correlation study, so it cannot prove causation.
+Now, of course, this study is a correlation study, so it cannot prove causation.
 But it should leave us wondering.
-Maybe instead of covering up heart burn up with acid blockers, we could interest our patients in looking upstream and taking better care of their digestion—with better food, better chewing, and better stress management.
+Maybe instead of covering up heartburn with acid blockers, we could interest our patients in looking upstream and taking better care of their digestion—with better food, better chewing, and better stress management.
 Would that be too easy?
 Or too hard?

 Thomas Edison says it best: